 Wuhan Future City Commercial Property Management Company Limited was formed by the Group to operate the Future City Shopping Centre ("Future City") owned by the Group.
 Future City is located at Luo Shi Road South within close proximity to the Luoyu Road shopping belt and the Jiedao Kou station of metro line No. 2.
 The total leasable area of Future City is approximately 55,029 sq.m. with carparks included.
 Future City is situated in the heart of business and commercial centre of Hongshan District in Wuhan City, convenient to East Lake, Wuhan University, Wuhan University of Technology and other landmarks.
 Future City now becomes a fashionable, dynamic and international shopping centre to cater for the growing demand from the surrounding business centres and university region (more than twenty universities and tertiary education institutions including Wuhan University and Wuhan University of Technology) with 1,000,000 students and residential consumers.
-As at 31 December 2023, the occupancy rate of Future City was 88.6% (31 December 2022: 89.4%).
+As at 31 December 2024, the occupancy rate of Future City was 93.2% (31 December 2023: 88.6%).

-During the year ended 31 December 2023, the Group has total gross floor area of Future Mansion's carparks of 7,723.06 sq.m..
-As at 31 December 2023, the fair value of the caparks was appropriately HK\$17.6 million.
+During the year ended 31 December 2024, the Group has transferred the Zhongshui • Longyang Plaza's Carparks from inventory of properties to investment properties.
+The Group has total gross floor area of Future Mansion's carparks and Zhongshui • Longyang Plaza's Carparks was 7,723.06 sq.m. and 135,173.09 sq.m. respectively, and as at 31 December 2024, the fair value of the carparks was approximately HK\$15.8 million and HK\$96.3 million respectively.

-As at 31 December 2023, the aggregate fair value of the Future City and Future Mansion's caparks held by the Group was approximately HK\$1,051.6 million (31 December 2022: approximately HK\$1,121.4 million).
-During the year ended 31 December 2023, the rental income generated from the investment properties was approximately HK\$36.4 million (2022: approximately HK\$36.8 million).
+As at 31 December 2024, the aggregate fair value of the Future City, Future Mansion's carparks and Zhongshui • Longyang Plaza's Carparks held by the Group was approximately HK\$1,036.6 million (31 December 2023: approximately HK\$1,051.6 million).
+During the year ended 31 December 2024, the rental income generated from the investment properties was approximately HK\$33.4 million (2023: approximately HK\$36.4 million).